| Title: | Modeling, Standardization and Testing for Provider Profiling |

 Confidence intervals for direct standardized differences if |

-objectProvide confidence intervals for provider effects or standardized measures from a fixed effect logistic model.
+logis_cre objectProvide confidence intervals for provider effects or standardized measures from a correlated random effect logistic model.

 a model fitted from |